michal-bures/memory-leak-demo/README.md

 # Dealing with memory leaks in Node.js

-## How to use this demo
+## How to use the demo app

-This repository contains a simple node.js up made to emulate (and visualise) various types of memory leaks.
+This repository contains a simple node.js app made to demonstrate node.js memory handling and a few types of memory leaks.

 ```
 npm install